fees & faqs

 What insurance plans do you accept?

-Use our Provider Search tool to confirm if your preferred clinician is in-network with your plan.
-It is your responsibility to know your insurance benefits—whether in-network or out-of-network.
-You will be responsible for any claims denied by your insurance or any balances applied toward your deductible.
+Use our Provider Search tool to confirm if a preferred clinician is in-network with your plan.
+It is your responsibility to understand your insurance benefits, whether in-network or out-of-network.
+You are responsible for any claims denied by insurance or balances applied toward your deductible.

 Private Insurance